Tangerine-Community/Tangerine/docs/developer/load-testing.md

 Generate a PWA, create a new case.
 While still in the case, use the `copy(await this.caseService.export())` command to copy the json into a case-export.json file.

+By the way - you may create a group for testing using the `create-group` command.
+See the [creating clean dev conntent](../developer/creating-clean-dev-content.md) doc for more information.

 To generate cases, use the following docker command:

 ```